yola/gulp-static-i18n/README.md

 Type: `Array`
 Default: `['locale']`

-An array of the [paths to] directories that hold the gettext translation catalogs.
-The first directory in the array will be used as the canonical locale directory for determining which languages are supported.
-When two directories have translations for the same string that differ, the directory with the lower index will be used.
+Array of [paths to] locale directories.
+The directory at index 0 is used as the canonical list of supported languages.
+When two directories have conflicting translations the lower indexed directory will be used.

 ## License